akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 This is especially useful for mapping essential attributes such as product name, SKU, description...

+For price attribute type, again, warning, the PIM manages only a “reference” price not an “up-to-date” price.
+So, most of the time, the product price is managed directly by the ERP (The ERP then have an eCommerce connector to import price and stock information directly in the eCommerce solution).
+But sometimes, the customer only manages a **static** price for products and then manages this price information in his PIM.

 **What do you need to implement?**

 * A Connector configuration to map existing PIM attributes to eCommerce ones.

+* For price attribute, don't map this attribute automatically.
+But plan to have a manual configuration in case of a mapping between a PIM product **static** price and the eCommerce product price.

 * If you develop a UI, if possible, retrieve automatically all PIM and eCommerce attributes so that your user has only to make a defined choice through an already filled list.